javergarav/sarch-validation/README.md

-# Graph-driven Security Assurance in Web Software Architectures – Dataset
+# Sarch Dataset

-This repository contains the dataset used to validate the thesis **"Graph-driven Security Assurance in Web Software Architectures."**
+This repository contains the dataset used to validate the PhD thesis **"Graph-Driven Security Assurance in Web Software Architectures"**.

-The goal is to provide a structured collection of **software architectures** that serve as study objects for:
+The goal is to provide a structured collection of **software architecture descriptions** that serve as study objects for:

-- Identifying architectural weaknesses
+- Identifying architectural weaknesses.
-- Detecting security vulnerabilities
+- Detecting security vulnerabilities.
-- Redesigning architectures with countermeasures
+- Redesigning architectures with countermeasures.

 All of these activities are performed at the **security level**.